All Episodes

 I mean, it's about as sick as it ever gets.

-By the way, apparently there's a big controversy at Saturday Night Live this weekend, and I guess former Saturday Night Live star Cecily Strong uh was supposed to play Elise Defonic on the show this past weekend.
+And I guess former Saturday Night Live star Cecily Strong was supposed to play Elise Defonic on the show this past weekend.

 By the way, this has been widely panned as an awful open, maybe the worst ever.

-And anyway, she became uncomfortable with the heavily criticized cold open sketch, and she appeared as a guest in a dress rehearsal ahead of the live show, then changed their mind last minute, and somebody else played that position, but the the sketch ostensibly poking fun at the testimony by by all three of these these presidents of these prestigious universities.
+And she appeared as a guest in a dress rehearsal ahead of the live show, then changed her mind last minute, and somebody else played that position.

-And of course, regarding anti-Semitism at these top universities, Many people now that are viewing the show have now called for the show to apologize.
+And of course, regarding anti-Semitism at these top universities, many people now that are viewing the show have now called for the show to apologize.

 Don't hold your breath.

-You know, think of all the instances of every conservative on the air and all the battles we've had to fight over the years to be silenced by the left just because they don't like our political views.
+But just imagine, you know, think of all the instances of every conservative on the air and all the battles we've had to fight over the years to be silenced by the left just because they don't like our political views.

 Nobody's forcing them to listen to talk radio.